alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 to work together on a common goal.
 This is how corporations become a thing.

-Semi-Supervised and Unsupervised Learning is Getting Better
+Semi-Supervised and Unsupervised Learning are Getting Better
 -------------------------------------------------------------------------------

 I have been pretty impressed with the semi-supervised and unsupervised learning progress in the